JonD07/HolisticFramework/README.md

 https://github.com/pervasive-computing-systems-group/DroNS3

+You must checkout the dev/HolisticPlanner branch of the DroNS3 repository.
 We recommend cloning these projects into the root directory of this repository.
 E.g.:

 ```
 HolisticFramework